timomeh/tune-otd/README.md

 Edit the `data.json` and add some Tunes to it.
 It's pretty self-explanatory.
 Just put the files to your Server and you're good to go.

+__IMA PRO:__ You can set the File Permissions from `data.json` to something like 0600.
+So PHP can read the file but nobody can call the JSON with a normal HTTP-Request.

 ## Can I theme it?

 Oh yes!
 Theming is a bit like in WordPress.
 Create a new Folder in `template` with an `index.php`  and put your HTML in it.
 If you're ready change the value of `template` in the `data.json` to the name of your Template (the name of the folder).